ExactTarget/fuelux/README.md

 ## Grunting

 FuelUX is lightweight to give you a fast dependable foundation to build upon.
 It uses [Grunt](http://gruntjs.com/) with convenient methods for working with the library.
 It's how we compile our code, run tests, and more.
 To use it, install the required dependencies as directed, and then run some Grunt tasks.

-### Install Grunt

-From the command line:

-1. Install `grunt-cli` globally with `npm install -g grunt-cli`.
-2. Navigate to the root `/bootstrap` directory, then run `npm install`. npm will look at [package.json](https://github.com/twbs/bootstrap/blob/master/package.json) and automatically install the necessary local dependencies listed there.

-When completed, you'll be able to run the various Grunt commands provided from the command line.

-**Unfamiliar with npm?
-Don't have node installed?** npm stands for [node package manager](http://npmjs.org/) and is a way to manage development dependencies through node.js.
-[Download and install node.js](http://nodejs.org/download/) before proceeding.

 ### Grunt Tasks